 10. The DCSF stores the media resource information and replies to the Nimsas notification request.

 11-12.
-IMS AS sends re-INVITE which include the SDP offer from MF or MRF for the application data channel to the originating S-CSCF and then to the remote network and UE#2.
+IMS AS sends re-INVITE which include the SDP offer from MF for the application data channel to the originating S-CSCF and then to the remote network and UE#2.